shankaritchapurapu/helidon/examples/tagging/README.md

 ## Overview

-This example shows how to use Helidon together with the OCI internal tagging client.
+This example shows how to use Helidon together with:

-It supports:

-* converting `freeformTags`, `definedTags`, and optional `systemTags` into a tag slug
-* decoding a tag slug back into tag maps
+* `helidon-oci-tagging` for binary tag slug creation
-* creating an empty tag slug for write paths that do not carry tags

-The example uses the reusable `helidon-oci-tagging` module.
-The endpoints do not call OCI; they use the module-created internal tagging client to convert resource tag maps to and from tag slugs.
+* `helidon-oci-identity` for Auth SDK authentication, authorization, and request context
+* `helidon-oci-identity-client` for the OCI Java SDK Identity client

+The example exposes separate paths for creating an OCI Identity tag definition and for creating a tagged resource.
+The resource path converts existing request tags into a tag slug, sends that slug to Authorization Service with `AuthorizationRequestFactory.setNewTags(...)`, and returns a resource representation containing the authorized tag slug.

 Metrics emission is disabled in [`src/main/resources/application.yaml`](./src/main/resources/application.yaml).

-For background and the tag slug workflow, see [Tagging](../../docs/tagging.md) under the [Helidon-OCI Native Services Integration Guide](../../docs/README.md).
+For background and the tag slug workflow, see [Tagging](../../docs/services/tagging.md) under the [Helidon-OCI Native Services Integration Guide](../../docs/README.md).

 ## Prerequisites